 - Aluminum: Aluminum is a bit of a sweet spot.
 It’s cheap – you can find aluminum tripods under $100 – and it’s much less likely to break the first time you use it.
 This is the most common material you’ll find on the market, so there are countless options to choose from, even into the medium-end range.
 However, aluminum isn’t especially lightweight, and it won’t break any records for dampening vibration.
 It’s a good place to start your tripod journey, but many landscape photographers will end up wanting something more.

-- Wood: I’ve owned a wooden tripod before, and that’s actually a strange thing.
-Wooden tripods are a very rare sight, since only a few companies in the world manufacture them.
+- Wood: I’ve owned a wooden tripod before, and that’s surprisingly unusual.
+Wooden tripods are a rare sight, since only a few companies in the world manufacture them.
 The issue is that wooden tripods are quite heavy, and the best ones are fairly expensive.
 I bought mine at a reasonable price, but its maximum height was only three feet tall, and it weighed about two kilos (4.5 pounds).
 Not surprisingly, I sold it a few months later.
-I don’t recommend wooden tripods unless weight is of no concern whatsoever, and you’re willing to pay for one that is tall enough for your needs.
+I don’t recommend wooden tripods unless weight is of little to no concern, and you’re willing to pay for one that is tall enough for your needs.

-- Magnesium: At this point, we’re starting to get into the high-end materials.
+- Magnesium: At this point, we’re starting to get into the high-end, lightweight materials.
 Magnesium tripods are lighter and more stable than aluminum, which, in theory, would make them an attractive choice.
-However, there are only a handful of magnesium tripods on the market, and they aren’t much less expensive than carbon fiber (which, arguably, is a better tripod material).
+However, there are relatively few magnesium tripods on the market, and they aren’t much more affordable than carbon fiber (which, as far as weight-to-stability ratio, is a better tripod material).
 So, they aren’t as popular as you might think.

 Every tripod out there has some tradeoffs.
 You can’t expect to pay $100 and get a tripod that’s just as good as a top-of-the-line carbon fiber model.
 However, material isn’t the only thing you need to consider when searching for the right tripod.
 Here’s the dilemma: